Kiwirish/Image-Editor-Program/README.md

 Change Andie's language by selecting `Language`

-__A note about keyboard shortcuts: While the above guide mentions keyboard shortcuts involving `CTRL`, these shortcuts will instead be mapped to `COMMAND` if Andie is running on MacOS, as this is generally what Mac users would expect__
+*A note about keyboard shortcuts: While the above guide mentions keyboard shortcuts involving `CTRL`, these shortcuts will instead be mapped to `COMMAND` if Andie is running on MacOS, as this is generally what Mac users would expect*

+*Toolbar icons from [Google Material Symbols and Icons](https://fonts.google.com/icons), licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)*

 ---
 ## Docs